9 Can’t Miss Historic Landmarks in Downtown SLO

 Location: 1965 Monterey Street, San Luis Obispo

-Although it’s days of being a luxury hotel have been long gone, the Anderson Hotel was one of the most luxurious hotels of its kind and still stands as the tallest building in San Luis Obispo to this day.
+Although its days of being a luxury hotel have been long gone, the Anderson Hotel was one of the most luxurious hotels of its kind and still stands as the tallest building in San Luis Obispo to this day.
 The hotel was notorious for hosting Hollywood’s elite on their journey up to Hearst Castle including guests like Clark Gable and Charlie Chaplin.
+Although you might not be able to stay in the Anderson Hotel, there are many other downtown San Luis Obispo hotels where you can live out your own luxurious SLO adventure.

 Location: 1035 Monterey Street, San Luis Obispo